 Get dirty, have fun and grow more food with great gardening tips from real-life gardeners.

-I started this post with pictures of beets and corn (the classic heirloom Detroit Dark Red beet and gorgeous Pungo Creek Butcher dent grinding corn) because they are among the crops most threatened by GMO contamination, as I was reminded by “why i called the white house: the alfalfa crisis,” a recent post in Margaret Roach’s great garden blog A Way To Garden.
-Thanks to Margaret for her call to action!
+I started this post with pictures of beets and corn (the classic heirloom Detroit Dark Red beet and gorgeous Pungo Creek Butcher dent grinding corn) because they are among the crops most threatened by GMO contamination, as I was reminded by “why i called the white house: the alfalfa crisis,” a recent post in Margaret Roach’s great garden blog

 We’re busy on the farm with filling seed orders and making plans to go to New York January 31 to attend the oral arguments in an Anti-GMO Lawsuit against Monsanto.
 Southern Exposure is one the 83 plaintiffs defending the right to save seed without fear of genetic contamination.
 Follow developments and learn how you can support the farmers involved at osgata.org.